 Perfectly ripe tomatoes are so flavorful they can be eaten out of hand with just a pinch of salt.
 But they’re seasonal, so canning allows you to have good-quality tomatoes available year-round.
-Use these canned tomatoes in our Basic Tomato Sauce, Eggplant-Pepper Tomato Sauce, or anytime you feel the urge for something tomatoey.
+Use these canned tomatoes in our Basic Tomato Sauce, Eggplant-Pepper Tomato Sauce, or anytime you feel the urge for something tomatoey, like our Bruschetta recipe.

 We’re assuming you already have basic tools lying around (like cutting boards, bowls, and measuring cups), so here’s the special equipment you’ll need for canning:

 What to buy: Bottled lemon juice may sound counterintuitive, but it helps ensure a uniform acidity level, which is vital to proper canning.